-Whether oozing off of a slice of pizza or layered in a lasagna, mozzarella cheese has become a household favorite, and probably something we eat nearly once a week.
+Whether oozing off of a slice of pizza or layered in lasagna, mozzarella cheese has become a household favorite, and probably something we eat nearly once a week.
 But fresh mozzarella is quite different from the shredded cheese.
-It is a sliceable curd cheese originating in Italy and traditionally made from the milk of water buffalo (not North American buffalo or bison as many mistakenly think), and its flavor is highly prized.
+It is a sliceable curd cheese originating in Italy and traditionally made from the milk of water buffalo (not North American buffalo or bison, as many mistakenly think), and its flavor is highly prized.

 The Italian Mediterranean buffalo breed is believed to have been introduced to Italy in Roman times or later by Barbarian invasions of Italy.
 Since these animals are herded in only a few countries, primarily Italy and Bulgaria, most mozzarella is now made from cow's milk; in fact, much of the mozzarella cheese we find in our local supermarket is made from cow's milk.
 If you are shopping for fresh traditional mozzarella, you might look for the label "mozzarella di bufala."

 Water Buffalo Milk vs. Cow's Milk

 Water buffalo milk is very high in fat and casein, making it not easily digestible in its raw form.
 It is not consumed as a beverage as cow milk is, but is used for making mozzarella, burrata, ricotta di bufala, yogurt, and similar products.
 The milk of the Italian Mediterranean buffalo is three times more expensive than cow's milk and is costly to ship, so expect a correspondingly high price tag for imported buffalo mozzarella.

 Water buffalo milk is also much more nutritious than cow's milk with higher concentrations of calcium, protein, and iron, as well as being lower in cholesterol.
 Mozzarella contains 40 to 45 percent fat.
 Lower-fat versions are made in part with skim milk.